Sybase Data Migration to PostgreSQL

 ],

-"filter_condition": "id != 0" // Only rows where ID is not 0 will be synchronized.
+"filter_condition": "id != 0" // Only rows whose ID is not 0 are synchronized.

 }

-On the Pre-check tab, wait for the system to complete the pre-check.
-After the pre-check is passed, click Launch.
+On the Pre-check tab, wait for the system to complete the precheck.
+After the precheck is passed, click Launch.

-- Click Back to list to return to the Replication task list page.
+Click Back to list to return to the Replication task list page.

 Viewing Synchronization Results